ioda-net/geo-front3/README.md

 ## How to update Open Layer

-We currently need a [custom patch](https://github.com/openlayers/ol3/pull/4045) in Open Layer for WMTS import to work correctly.
-So if swisstopo updates Open Layers, we must reapply it.
-Furthermore, the script from swisstopo that builds Open Layers for production `scripts/ol-geoadmin.json` doesn't export `ol.format.WMTSCapabilities` nor `ol.format.WMTSCapabilities#*` so we also need to patch this.

 So we need to build our own version of ol.js.
 In order to do this, we have a scrip called `update-open-layers.sh`.
 Before commiting the merge result, please launch it (you must be in the root folder of geo-front3):